Luis Naón

 Luis Naón (born 1961 in La Plata, Argentina) is a French-naturalised conductor, music educator, composer and musicologist.

-Biography

-Naón studied at the National University of La Plata, the Pontifical Catholic University of Argentina and the Conservatoire de Paris.
+He studied at the National University of La Plata, the Pontifical Catholic University of Argentina and the Conservatoire de Paris.
+In 2008, he composed Le Tyran, le Luthier et le Temps, a piece for mezzo-soprano, tenor, narrator, mandolin, harp guitar and children's choir.